 How Hepatitis A Can Be Prevented

-Vaccination with hepatitis A vaccine is recommended for persons at increased risk for HAV infection or its consequences:
+- Vaccination against hepatitis A is recommended for persons at increased risk of hepatitis A or its consequences.
+This includes:

-Persons who work with HAV infected primates or with HAV in research laboratory settings and;
+- Persons who work with hepatitis A infected primates or with hepatitis A virus in research laboratories and;

 - Family and caregivers of adoptees from countries where hepatitis A is endemic.